mifsudjordan/RNAedit_monocytes_CAP/README.md

 - R
 - Required Python and R libraries (listed in individual scripts)
 - R studio
+- Other dependencies required by the individual scripts are listed below.

 ## Pipeline Overview
 The pipeline consists of the following main steps: